THE VOICES OF THE WELLS

 Image: ‘Truth Coming Out of Her Well to Shame Mankind’, by Jean Leon Gerome

 The world is changing.
 The old stories that western civilisation has been living by for the past few centuries – stories of limitless growth, of the pursuit of progress as the primary purpose of life, of human separation from and domination over ‘nature’ – are crumbling.
 These are the stories of the patriarchy.
-I strongly believe that the stories which we need to replace the destructive stories of the patriarchy should – and will – be born from the wellspring of wisdom which belongs to women.
+I strongly believe that the stories which we need to replace the destructive stories of the patriarchy should – and will – be born from the wellspring of creative, generative wisdom which belongs to women.

-We also need more than just talk: we need practical commitment to real, meaningful change.
-For the duration of this course, then, I aim to bring together a tribe of women who can explore together the critical questions we’re facing now.
+We also need more than just talk: we need practical commitment to real, meaningful change in the ways we choose to live, and the ways in which we perceive our place in the world.
+For the duration of this course, I encourage you to take time out to explore the critical questions we’re facing now.
 Among them are:

 - What are the stories we need to guide us in the future? – stories which are life-enhancing, rather than soul-destroying?